dtaylor-us/spring-ai-rag/README.md

 Open [http://localhost:4200](http://localhost:4200)

-> ✅ You'll see a ChatGPT-style UI for chatting with your PDFs.
+> ✅ You'll see a UI for chatting with your PDFs.

 ---